Kansas pharmacists recovery network

 You are not alone

-The Kansas Pharmacists Recovery Network is an impaired provider program administered by the Kansas Pharmacists Association for the Kansas Board of Pharmacy.
+The Kansas Pharmacists Recovery Network is program administered by the Kansas Pharmacists Association for the Kansas Board of Pharmacy.
 It is a voluntary program that helps protect the health, safety, and welfare of the public and provides an opportunity for pharmacy professionals to remain in or return to the workforce while seeking treatment.

 why report?